ThiriSandar-hash/ICT105-MoonLight-MVP./docs/weekly-logbook.md

 ### What Evidence We Collected

 - Number of respondents/interviews: 10
-- Evidence file: Interview Responses.pdf / Problem Notes.md
+- Evidence file: /data/raw-responses.md
-- Key repeated pattern:
-  Most respondents cannot remember their expenses, often overspend, and need an easier way to track their spending.
+- Key repeated pattern: Most respondents cannot remember their expenses, often overspend, and need an easier way to track their spending.

 ### What We Changed Based on Evidence